al-mabsut/muslimah/contents/hanafi/en/11_ruling_most_likely_tuhr_concluding_ongoing_hayd_before_10_days.md

 ## Guidance

-- Based on the latest information provided by you, your Ongoing Hayd concluded after your latest Hayd habit and did not exceed 10 days.
+- Based on the latest information provided by you, your Ongoing Hayd ended after your latest Hayd habit and did not exceed 10 days.
-- Accordingly, on it's conclusion you were to perform a Ghusl to attain purity from the state of Hayd and resume your seasonal/daily worship as applies (Prayer and Ramadan etc.)
+- Perform Ghusl to attain purity and resume your regular worship (prayer, fasting, etc.).
-- If the conclusion of Hayd was just before a Salaah time while there was sufficient time for Ghusl and Takbeer-e-Tahreema remaining, perform Qadaa for the missed Salaah.
-If not, Qadaa is not required.
+- If Hayd ended just before a prayer time with enough time for Ghusl and Takbeer-e-Tahreemah, then such a Salaah is Fard.
+If missed, then it is subject to Qadaa; otherwise not.
-- Until a Tuhr of 15 days since the conclusion of your Hayd has not occurred, the ruling could slightly change, ensure to keep track of this.
+- Keep track of your Tuhr until 15 days pass since the end of your Hayd, as the ruling can change.

 ## Ramadan Clarifications

-- If your Hayd ended during the day, then you are required to behave like a fasting person for the remainder of the day by abstaining from food, drinks and conjugal relationships.
+- If Hayd ended during the day, act like a fasting person for the rest of the day (abstain from food, drinks, and conjugal relationships).
-- If your Hayd ended during the night, such that there was enough time before Fajr for you to complete a Ghusl and Takbeer-e-Tahreema, then accordingly you will be required to fast that day.
-If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person and later on make Qadaa of that day.
+- If Hayd ended before Fajr with enough time for Ghusl and Takbeer-e-Tahreemah, then fasting for that day is required.
+If missed, then it is subject to Qadaa.
+  - If no such time sufficient was remaining, then you will be considered as someone whose Hayd ended during the day and accordingly you will be required to behave like a fasting person for the remainder of the day.
+That day will be subject to Qadaa.

 ## Marital Clarifications

-- As long bleeding has not returned at any point in time, then conjugal relationships are allowed again.
+- Conjugal relationships are allowed as long as bleeding has not resumed.